chr78rm/neo4jtools/README.md

 }
 ```

-The data type of field annotated with a `SingleLink` is Cell<?>.
+The data type of a field annotated with a `SingleLink` is Cell<?>.
 This is a container which is able to hold a single entity.
 There is a reason for
 not using directly entity types: Consider the loading of an entity instance from the graph database.
 All fields annotated with
 `Links` and `SingleLink`s will initially preset with proxy objects.
-Otherwise such a load may resolve the whole database.
+Otherwise such a load might resolve the whole database.

 ```java
 @NodeEntity(label = "KEY_ITEMS")